What Splunk Does

 If the customer would come to Splunk and say "hey why were we exploited?
 Why was there a problem?"
 The customer doesn't care that it wasn't the 'security' team, it was the 'product' team.
 It's the amalgamation of vulnerabilities that Joel and his team and then Splunk at large cares about.
 The difficulty that Splunk had was in the planning phase.
 There wasn't a security member in the daily standup, seeing the user stories.
 And so they don't know what's coming.
 Therefore Joel couldn't predict what the result of the amalgamation of these changes in the environment in the milieu in which they offered this to customers was going to be.
 That bit of blindness, that bit of lack of visibility, is what stopped Joel and his team from being part of their process.

-How Splunk Went from Waterfall - Agile - DevSecOps
+How Splunk Went from a Waterfall Approach to Agile, to Now a DevSecOps Approach

 So, to integrate into what was maturing agile and maturing DevOps process, here's what Joel did: